About

 Podcasts and radio

-I regularly feature on shows as a science ‘expert’, including Inside Science on Radio 4, and The Climate Question and What in the World on the BBC World Service.
+Alongside presenting, I regularly appear as a science ‘expert’ on shows including Inside Science on BBC Radio 4, and The Climate Question and What in the World on the BBC World Service.

 TV